joom/distributed-hash-table/README.md

 request.
 Since the client keeps retrying by default, it will not stop logging the deadlock unless the client is stopped.
 If a requester ID is used for multiple lock requests at the same time, this can cause some weird behavior.

+*Deadlock detection is currently deactivated, will be reactivated after refactoring for consensus.*

 ### Bucket allocator